Deprivation of Liberty Safeguards for people in supported living

 Can a deprivation of liberty happen in supported living?

-If a person is living in supported living, a deprivation of liberty will still need to be authorised.
+If a person lives in supported living, a deprivation of liberty will still need to be authorised.
 The point of the authorisation is the same as in a care home or hospital, and the same criteria apply.
 However, the process is slightly different.

 How is a deprivation of liberty in supported living authorised?

-In order to authorise a deprivation of liberty, the local authority will need to take the case to the Court of Protection, rather than authorise the deprivation of liberty themselves.
+For supported living, the local authority do not authorise a deprivation of liberty.
+Instead, they take it to the Court of Protection.
 If you feel that you or someone you know is in this position, you can ask the local authority to seek authorisation.

 You may find it helpful to speak to the Court of Protection for further guidance and information.